jessmartin/writings/css_html_the_way/css_slides.markdown

 * Formtastic! 'nuff said.

-* Most of the opinions on how to style forms comes from: http://www.slideshare.net/AaronGustafson/learning-to-love-forms-web-directions-south-07
+* Most of Formtastic's opinions on how to style forms comes from: http://www.slideshare.net/AaronGustafson/learning-to-love-forms-web-directions-south-07

 !SLIDE